develprr/metamatic-framework/README.md

 When you use Metamatic you can use any router library available around the Internet.
 But some of those solutions require you to wrap your app's root component inside some "Routing Provider" tags before you can implement routing.
 This can be seen as an anti-pattern since visual JSX component declarations become messed with programmatic components.
-And some router libraries will need have the downside that when you want to programmaticllyy soft-direct your app to a certain sub-URL you may need to wrap your redirecting component inside some obscure wrapper again, possibly breaking your code's otherwise sleek and clean syntax.
+And some router libraries have the downside that when you want to programmatically soft-direct your app to a certain sub-URL you will need to wrap your redirecting component inside some obscure wrapper again, possibly breaking your code's otherwise sleek and clean syntax.

 For this reason, Metamatic provides a simple out-of-the-box routing feature.
 It may be a viable alternative to some external routing libraries.
 This depends of course on your use case.
 You can use Metamatic together with any other router library or you can also try out the Metamatic Router library.

 The Metamatic Router is implemented in a separate package since Metamatic version 2.5.1.
 The Metamatic Router can be installed either alongside the Metamatic framework or as a standalone version.
-It can be also used as a routing solution with any other React app or other kind of a JavaScript app that does not use Metamatic state manager for application state control.
+It can be also used as a routing solution for any other React app or any other kind of a JavaScript app that does not use Metamatic state manager as such for application state control.

 Check out the [installable Metamatic Router package on npmjs.com](https://www.npmjs.com/package/@metamatic.net/metamatic-router) or study the [source code on GitHub](https://github.com/develprr/metamatic-router).